AppointmentGuru/AppointmentGuru-Website/_posts/2018-01-22-improved-support-for-medical-aid-codes-for-your-invoices.md

 ### One way of doing things

-Previously, we had a few different ways in which you could manage invoice details, lineitems and prices.
+Previously, we had a few different ways in which you could manage invoice details, line items and prices.
 We've consolidated all of those into a single interface.
 You can access it directly from the appointment detail page (ie. click on an appointment and open it), or from any appointment actions dropdown.

 <img src='/assets/img/blog/2018-01-22-improved-support-for-medical-aid-codes-for-your-invoices/invoice-details-page.png' alt='The invoice details page' class='img-responsive img-thumbnail' />

 ### Add, edit and delete codes for an appointment

-Managing lineitems is now as simple as managing a table.
+Managing line items is now as simple as managing a table.
 You can edit details by clicking on the row; delete by clicking on the trash bin, and also add a new item.

 The "add and add more" option is also useful when you're adding a lot of codes.
-It doesn't clear the fields, so you can quickly add lineitems which use mostly the same data.
+It doesn't clear the fields, so you can quickly add line items which use mostly the same data.
 For example, you might add a number of process codes for the same ICD10 code.
-Since the only data that's changing per lineitem is the process code, you can now simply edit the code and click "add" again - making it fast and simple to add!
+Since the only data that's changing per line item is the process code, you can now simply edit the code and click "add" again - making it fast and simple to add!

 <div class='block' >